 What about other areas of Devon?

 If you’re looking for Devon attractions to visit in other parts of the county then check out my tried and tested family days out in Devon.
 If you’re holidaying in North Devon take a look at these great Devon attractions around Bideford, Ilfracombe and Barnstable.
-I can also recommend you visit some of Devon’s lesser known beaches.
+I can also recommend you visit some of Devon’s lesser known beaches and particularly the beaches in South Devon which are great for families.
 And if you’re unlucky to visit South Devon on a damp day don’t despair!
 I can point you in the direction of things to do on wet days in South Devon.

 Here’s some more reading about our fantastic home county of Devon: